cwahn/theta/README.md

 **An async actor framework for Rust**

 Theta provides an actor model implementation, designed for building resilient and high performance concurrent systems.
-The framework emphasizes the "let it crash" philosophy on top of as small as possible code for reasoning.

-## Design Goals
+## Design Goal
-- **Ergonomics** - Time of developer (and token of AI) matters
-- **Performance** - Performance along with simplicity
+> **Ergonomic & performant async actor framework, which Rust deserves.**

 ## Features
-- **Async-first design** - Native integration with Tokio's async runtime
+- **Async** - Inherently asynchronous, built on top of Tokio
+- **Built-in remote** - P2P distributed actor system powered by `iroh`.
+Even `ActorRef` could be passed around network boundary as regular data in message.
+- **Built-in monitoring** - Carl Hewitt's Actor Model suggests concept of monitor, implemented as (possibly remote) monitoring feature.
 - **Built-in persistence** - Seamless respawn of actor from snapshot on file system, AWS S3 etc.
-- **Built-in remote** - `ActorRef` could be passed around through `iroh` network, with seamless import and export on boundaries
 - **WASM support** - Compile to WebAssembly for running in browser or other WASM environments

 ## Installation